moloco/docs/van-sdk/android.md

 }
 ```

-If there is any question regarding with SDK integration, please contatct `support@molocoads.com`.
+If there is any question regarding with SDK integration, please contact `support@molocoads.com`.